DoNotEatMe/UE-platformer-example/README.md

 # -!REFACTORING IN PROCESS WHILE YOU ARE READING THIS!-

 ## WIP ideas
+* !Renew map with new Traps realization! (now broken)
 * Trigger to Component
 * Transfer HUD from character to GameMode
 * Decompose HP